 Head down to the Old Mill District to check out the Ampitheater.
 You’ll find free live music most Sundays during the summer, thanks to the Summer Concerts series.
 Bring a blanket and your choice of Bend brews.
 Or if you have shopping on your mind, cross the footbridge over the river and listen to the music while you peruse the Old Mill Shops.
 If you need a bite before leaving town Jackson’s Corner is great for to go food (order the BLB!).

 The Bend/Redmond airport is a 45 minute flight from Portland, OR on United, Alaska, Delta, etc. or a three hour drive from Portland, depending on weekend traffic.
 If you fly in, a rental car is suggested, as central Oregon lacks a mass transit system, and outdoor options are fairly spread out.

-The Inn of the Seventh Mountain (18575 SW Century Drive, 541-382-8711) is good choice if you’re traveling with family or in a group.
+Airbnb or the Inn of the Seventh Mountain is good choice if you’re traveling with family or in a group.
 Right on the Deschutes River, The Inn is between Bend and Mount Bachelor.

 Guidebooks: The only Oregon guidebook that I’ve seen that does justice to Central Oregon is Frommer’s Oregon.

 17 Fun Things to Do in Bend, Oregon

 - Ski or snowboard at Mt Bachelor (winter)

 - Explore the Old Mill District or catch a concert at the Amphitheater